ralacerda/vue-firebase-example/README.md

 pnpm dev:emulators
 ```

-> ![!WARNING]
+> [!WARNING]
 > Firebase Emulators requires the following:
 > - Node.js version 16.0 or higher
 > - Java JDK version 11 or higher

-After you see the sucess message that the emulators are ready, *in a new terminal*, run the following script to seed the database:
+After you see the sucess message that the emulators are ready, **in a new terminal**, run the following script to seed the database:
 ```bash
 pnpm seed
 ```